aclisp/godashboard/README.md

 A dashboard application built in Go and gRPC using WebAssembly.

+Using frontend framework such as [Vecty](https://github.com/hexops/vecty) or [Ebiten](https://github.com/hajimehoshi/ebiten), these type of application can be built with great productivity:

+- Admin dashboard
+- Multi-player online game

 ## Features

 * Pure Go in both frontend and backend.
 No need to learn another frontend JavaScript framework.
 * Type-safe Web APIs defined in gRPC+Protobuf.
 Move away from REST+JSON.
 * Standalone executable with all the assets embedded for easy deployment.
+* Automatically frontend code rebuild on page reload.

 ## Development